Canon T8i vs Pentax K-5 II

 Studio photographers will appreciate that the Pentax K-5 II (unlike the T8i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T8i is a recent model that features in the current product line-up of Canon.
-In contrast, the K-5 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-5 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-5 II was succeeded by the Pentax K-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T8i and K-5 II can be found, respectively, in the Canon T8i Manual (free pdf) or the online Pentax K-5 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T8i and the Pentax K-5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.